swidler/roam-python/README.md

     The last step, meth, computes methylation from c_to_t data, based on some function of the C->T ratio (no_t/no_ct).
     When done adjusting the config file, run the run_roam.py script.

     The DMR process has a similar flow.
 First edit the variables in the config_DMR.ini file.
 These include directory and filenames, samples and group names, parameters for grouping the DMRs, and the parts of the script to run.

     When running from the command line, parameters can be specified as follows:
 	-co path of config file (different config files can be used for different runs) -rco path of RoAM config file
 	-s sample names, a list specified with no quotes or commas -ms modern sample names (list like samples)
-	-g group names--should correspond with samples, a list specified with no quotes or commas -o directory for pickled objects
-	-d directory for data files from RoAM process
+	-g group names--should correspond with samples, a list specified with no quotes or commas -o directory for pickled objects (include final / for all directories) -d directory for data files from RoAM process
 	-du directory for output txt files and pics
 	-gc CpG file